fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Add-ServiceFabricNode.md

 ```

 ### -NodeName
-Specifies the name of the node.
+Specifies the name of the node that this cmdlet adds.

 ```yaml
 Type: String